MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 candidate for attribute coding.
 A value of -1 indicates that the full range is used for the search.

+### `--rahtInterPredictionDepthMinus1=INT-VALUE`
+Specifies the max depth to apply the Inter Prediction for RAHT.

 ### `--attrInterPredTranslationThresh=INT-VALUE`
 (Encoder only)
 Specifies the maximum translation threshold used to disable inter